swiftlang/swift/benchmark/README.md

 This directory contains the Swift Benchmark Suite.
 This is meant to be a suite of regression, micro, small, and medium sized benchmarks that are used to validate the performance of the Swift compiler and standard library.
+There aretwo main steps to using

 ## Building Swift Benchmarks